coliasgroup/seL4-summit-2024-rust-training/book/src/setup.md

 git log {{#rev_of_step_0 12}}..{{#rev_of_last_step 12}}
 ```

+Each step header contains two icons.
+Clicking the clipboard copies the commit hash corresponding to the step to the clipboard.
+The GitHub icon is a link to the commit on GitHub.

 ### Docker

 We will work inside of a Docker container built with {{#gh_link docker/Dockerfile}}.